Skip to content

 • bool ( bool ) –

-True if time remains, False if limit reached
+True if within quota, False if exceeded

 discover_agent_names_for_user async

-discover_agent_names_for_user(username: str) -> list
+discover_agent_names_for_user(username: str)

 get_active_users async